 If you’ve been searching for advice on carbo-loading for a marathon, you’ve come to the right place.

 When carbs are stored in the body, they become glycogen (glucose), which helps fuel the body during long runs.
 Of course, you are still consuming heavy carbs, which means that if you overdo it, you’ll be fueled but lethargic and slow.
 When properly balanced, carbs will provide energy that will keep you running longer and up to 13.4% faster.
-Keeping your glycogen levels will help you avoid hitting the wall–where your glycogen levels are depleted, leaving you suddenly exhausted and fatigued.
+Keeping your glycogen levels will help you avoid hitting the wall, or that point at which your glycogen levels are depleted, leaving you suddenly exhausted and fatigued.

 What is Carbo Loading?

-Carbo-loading is exactly what it sounds like–you’ll take taking on more carbs in your diet than you normally would.
+Carbo loading is exactly what it sounds like–taking on more carbs in your diet than you normally would.
 Or to put it another way, carbo loading means loading up on carbs.

 In mathematical terms, to carbo load is to consume roughly 7-10 grams of carbs per kilogram (2.2 pounds) of your body weight.
 Now, we’re not all math people–I’m certainly not–so you have two options.
 Download a calorie counter, which is quite simple, or you can alter your diet more intuitively.
 Add minor carb-sources like juice and certain fruits to your diet here and there over the course of a few days.

 This is substantially more carbs than runners are used to consuming, but it will help build up extra glycogen.
 Use fiber to help keep you regular, but don’t overdo it.